Cash-Out Refinance vs. Home Equity Loan: What's the Difference?

 Once you submit a mortgage application, your lender is required by law to give you a Loan Estimate (LE) within a few days.
 If you have questions or something doesn’t add up in your LE, ask your lender or attorney right away.
 You want to avoid surprises.
 Prior to closing your loan, you’ll receive your final Closing Disclosure listing your closing costs.
 Be sure to compare your Closing Disclosure to the LE you received when you applied for your loan.
 Once you’ve determined your closing costs, check with your closing agent about what type of payment is acceptable; generally, you’ll be asked to pay via cashier’s check.

 Knowing what closing costs to expect can help better prepare you for the home buying process.
-A Closing Costs Calculator, like this one https://tinyurl.com/yd8mzuco can help you estimate the amount you’ll want to budget for.
+A Closing Cost Calculator like this one: Copy & Paste or Click the Link below to help you estimate the amount you’ll want to budget for.

 We also help Buyers get Proof of Funds Letter, if needed - $115k to $1 Million.
 Copy & Paste or Click the Link below for more information.